GhanaNLP/website/README.md

 Check it out here [Go to Khaya Mobile App](https://ghananlp.org/project/khaya-android/)

-## How to download and install the code/Setting up your system for the
+## Setting up your system for the project

 1. Download and install Ruby if it's not already on your system.
 To check, type `ruby --version` in your cmd.
 If it's not already on your system, [download here](https://rubyinstaller.org/downloads/) and install on your system